hyprwm/hyprland-wiki/content/hypr-ecosystem/user/hyprtoolkit.md

 ---
-weight: 10
+weight: 140
-title: hyprtoolkit
+title: hyprtoolkit (user docs)
 ---

 [hyprtoolkit](https://github.com/hyprwm/hyprtoolkit) is a GUI toolkit for developing applications that run natively on Wayland.
 It's specifically made for Hyprland's needs, but will generally run on any Wayland compositor that supports modern standards.

-For developer docs, see [development](./development)
+For developer documentation, see the [hyprtoolkit developer docs](../../dev/hyprtoolkit).

 ## Configuration